benoitkugler/gomacro/readme.md

 ### `generator`

 This package uses the result provided by `analysis` to actually generate the code.

+The `generator/typescript` package only targets the Axios Javascript library, but the TypeScript types generator could be easily reused to support other methods.

 ## Code directives and conventions